 “The future in specialty foods is in home meals,” Lalone says.
 “We already carry about 350 SKUs, many made for us by artisans, that are not available in any grocery chain, so this would be a good crossover of our philosophy with Impromptu Gourmet.”

-Lalone cites similar customer bases as a key reason that M&S bought Impromptu Gourmet deal.
-He says his company was first approached by Schwan’s in December.
+Lalone cites similar customer bases as a key reason that M&S decided to acquire Impromptu Gourmet.
+He says that Schwan’s first approached his company in December.

-Schwan’s Home Service will continue to operate the Impromptu Gourmet business for Charlottesville, VA-based M&S Fine Foods as the brand transitions from one company to another.
-The transition is expected to be complete in which is August.
+Schwan’s Home Service will continue to operate the Impromptu Gourmet business for Charlottesville, VA-based M&S as the brand transitions from one company to another.
+The transition is expected to be completed in August.

-In a statement, Schwan’s executive vice president Bill McCormack said the sale of Impromptu Gourmet will allow his company to focus on its core Home Service business, which markets and distributes about 400 products under the Schwan’s brand through home delivery and mail order.
+In a statement, Schwan’s executive vice president Bill McCormack said the sale of Impromptu Gourmet will allow his company to focus on its core Home Service business, which markets and distributes about 400 products through home delivery and mail order.

-Schwan’s Home Service’s gourmet food line launched in 2003 as the Schwan’s Select business.
-The business changed its name to Impromptu Gourmet products in 2004.
+Schwan’s Home Service, which has had a catalog since 1996, launched the gourmet food line in 2003 as the Schwan’s Select business.
+The brand changed its name to Impromptu Gourmet in 2004.